 Pros

-- Adaptable and simple to handle
+- It is adaptable and simple to handle

-- Less likely to bend or warp
+- It doesn't easily bend or warp

 Cons

-- Not as long-lasting as authentic wood
+- It is not as long-lasting as authentic wood

 Buying Considerations to Know